 These are typically performed in a “sleep lab” where various aspects of sleep can be monitored.
 Occasionally, though, because of inconvenience of the inability to sleep adequately in a sleep lab, a partial sleep study might be performed at home.
 Specifically, a sleep specialist might choose to monitor breathing, vital signs, or other sleep metrics to try and get some information.

 Because sleep apnea puts you at risk for cardiovascular disease, Everlywell offers a Cardiovascular panel that measures various markers that sleep apnea can impact.
 Specifically, the panel assesses cholesterol, blood sugar--via average blood sugar (HbA1c), and inflammation via High-sensitivity c-reactive protein (hsCRP).
-Everly also offers a panel focused on inflammation and vitamin D, a key nutrient/hormone related to sunlight exposure, as well as a sleep/stress panel that monitors Cortisol and Melatonin, the key hormones of stress and sleep respectively, throughout the day.
+Everlywell also offers a blood test for inflammation (a panel focused on inflammation and vitamin D, a key nutrient/hormone related to sunlight exposure).

 You May Also Like: